-Associate Professor of Cinema and Digital Media; Associate Professor of Science and Technology Studies
+Professor of Cinema and Digital Media; Professor of Science and Technology Studies

 Kriss Ravetto-Biagioli is a film and media scholar whose work focuses on representations and theorizations of violence in film, media, and social media.
 She has worked on the question of nation building, ethnocentrism and sexual violence in the Balkans and Eastern Europe; Nazism, Fascism and the Holocaust; Surveillance and social media; Digital art and experimental cinema and the uncanny; and the emergence of new forms of politics through social media.

-This research has resulted in /The Unmaking of Fascist Aesthetics/ (Minneapolis, University of Minnesota Press, 2001), ISBN: 13: 978-0-8166-3743-0, and /Mythopoetic Cinema: Cinema on the Margins of Europe/ (Columbia University Press, 2017).
-She is currently working on a new book project entitled Digital Uncanny that examines how digital technologies, particularly software systems working through massive amount of data, are transforming the meaning of the uncanny that Freud tied to a return of repressed memories, desires, and experiences to their anticipation.
+She is the author of The Unmaking of Fascist Aesthetics (Minneapolis, University of Minnesota Press, 2001), Mythopoetic Cinema: On the Ruins of European Identity (Columbia University Press, 2017), and is currently working on a new book project entitled Digital Uncanny (forthcoming from Oxford University Press) that examines how digital technologies, particularly software systems working through massive amount of data, are transforming the meaning of the uncanny that Freud tied to a return of repressed memories, desires, and experiences to their anticipation.

 She has published articles on film, performance, installation art, new media, and the hacker group Anonymous in Camera Obscura, Film Quarterly, LEA, PAJ, Representations, Screen, The International Social Science Journal, Third Text and numerous collected volumes.
 She is the co-editor with Professor Martine Begneut of the Edinburgh University Press series in Film and Intermediality.
 Her interest in the “digital uncanny” and the culture of surveillance has inspired Recoded, the large international conference on the politics and landscapes of new media, and Figures of the Visceral and Gaming the Game.